acbbullock/Neural-Network-Quantum-States/README.md

 ## Building with fpm

-The only external dependency of this project is a system installation of LAPACK that supports the lapack95 interfaces, such as the Intel MKL distribution of LAPACK.
-With a system installation of [Intel oneAPI](https://www.intel.com/content/www/us/en/developer/tools/oneapi/toolkits.html) Base and HPC toolkits (including MKL), the project can be built and run on Windows 10/11 and Linux with the Fortran Package Manager [fpm](https://github.com/fortran-lang/fpm) from the project root using a single command, assuming the shell environment has sourced the oneAPI environment variables beforehand.
+The only dependency of this project is the Intel MKL distribution of LAPACK.
+With a system installation of [Intel oneAPI](https://www.intel.com/content/www/us/en/developer/tools/oneapi/toolkits.html) Base and HPC toolkits (including MKL), the project can be built and run on Windows 10/11 and Linux with [fpm](https://github.com/fortran-lang/fpm) from the project root using a single command, assuming the shell environment has sourced the oneAPI environment variables beforehand.

 On Windows, the project can be built and run using the command